Saloni109/datasutram.github.io/_drafts/Store-locations.md

 ---

 ### Problem statement
-The aim of this problem is to find out coordinates of stores of Berger Paints and Nerolac located in the state of Rajasthan.
+Find out latitude & longitude co-ordinates of stores of Berger Paints & Nerolac located in the state of Rajasthan.

 ### Step 1
-Investigate their websites to check whether they have a store locator database.
+Investigate the websites of the respective Paint Companies to check whether they have a store locator database.
+If they have, inspect and understand their HTML layout so that you can write a code to scrape the data and save it in a tabular form in Excel.

 ### Handy pointers
 1. Study which method and packages you need in order to scrape.
+2. Read about Requests, Selenium, BeautifulSoup(python packages) and learn where to use which.
-2. Google API allows only 2000 requests per day for free, in case web scraping is out of the question.
+3. Google API allows only 2000 requests per day for free, in case web scraping is out of the question.

 ### Points
 6